Riverside Primary School

 Information about the school

 Riverside Primary School was built in 1926 as a secondary school with a primary department.
-In 1972 the secondary pupils transferred to a new purpose built school in Causewayhead.
-With closure of the Territorial School and Craigs School, the primary department expanded and it is housed now within the two buildings on the campus in Forrest Road.
+In 1972 the secondary pupils transferred to a new purpose-built school in Causewayhead.
+With the closure of the Territorial School and Craigs School, the primary department expanded and it is housed now within the two buildings on the campus in Forrest Road.

 Riverside school provides facilities for children with Autism.
 Support can be provided within the classroom or in a teaching base, depending on the individual needs of the children.

 Gaelic Medium Primary Education is available to anyone who wishes their child to be taught through the medium of Gaelic.
 This is open to all children whether they can already speak Gaelic or not.